Piper PA-30 Twin Comanche: Operational history

-The Twin Comanche suffered a number of Vmc (Velocity Minimum Controllable) loss-of-control accidents in the 1960s and early 1970s.
-Initially, focus was placed on the aircraft design and the FAA reacted by issuing an airworthiness directive changing the Vmc speed, though there was no change in the aerodynamics.
-At the time, well known aviation journalist, Richard L. Collins, was highly critical of the FAA's multiengine training standards which encouraged unsafe Vmc demonstrations at low altitude.
-Collins pointed out in another article that year that one FBO had suffered four fatal Vmc roll-over spins.
+The Twin Comanche suffered a number of VMC (Velocity Minimum Controllable) loss-of-control crashes in the 1960s and early 1970s.
+Initially, focus was placed on the aircraft design and the FAA reacted by issuing an airworthiness directive changing the VMC speed, though there was no change in the aerodynamics.
+At the time, well known aviation journalist, Richard L. Collins, was highly critical of the FAA's multiengine training standards which encouraged unsafe VMC demonstrations at low altitude.
+Collins pointed out in another article that year that one FBO had suffered four fatal VMC roll-over spins.
 Two were in a Twin Comanche, One in a Beech Travel Air and one in a Beech Baron.
-It is not surprising that the Twin Comanche had a higher number of such accidents as it was used more often as a training aircraft.
+It is not surprising that the Twin Comanche had a higher number of such crashes as it was used more often as a training aircraft.
 The FAA performed a series of flight tests on the Twin Comanche and NASA conducted wind tunnel tests and found no unusual tendency to spin beyond what would normally be expected given the airflow of the normally rotating propellers.

 In the 1970s, the FAA changed its training standards and required flight instructors to obtain a separate rating to teach in multiengine aircraft.
-The Vmc accidents dissipated dramatically.
-In 1997, the Aircraft Owners and Pilots Association (AOPA) Air Safety Institute published a safety review of the Comanche series aircraft and concluded that the Twin Comanche showed no greater tendency for Vmc roll-over spins than comparable aircraft.
+The VMC crashes dissipated dramatically.
+In 1997, the Aircraft Owners and Pilots Association (AOPA) Air Safety Institute published a safety review of the Comanche series aircraft and concluded that the Twin Comanche showed no greater tendency for VMC roll-over spins than comparable aircraft.
 Kristin Winter, a long time Twin Comanche instructor, operator, and trained accident investigator, reviewed the NTSB records for a ten-year period ending in 2014 and concluded that the Air Safety Institute's report was correct in its conclusions.
-Of the six single engine loss of control accidents, most resulted from inexperienced pilots and substandard training.
+Of the six single engine loss of control crashes, most resulted from inexperienced pilots and substandard training.

 Prince William of Gloucester bought a Twin Comanche and used it as his personal aircraft for several years in the 1960s.
 He flew it from the United Kingdom to Nigeria, where he held a diplomatic post; then later returned in it to the United Kingdom and flew it to Japan when he took up a diplomatic post in that country.